Dan9704/LeetDaily/Solution/13. Roman to Integer/README.md

 ---

+### Complexity Analysis:

+- **Time Complexity**: O(n), where `n` is the length of the string `s`.
+  - We only need a single pass through the string, performing constant-time operations (checking the map and adding/subtracting values).

+- **Space Complexity**: O(1)
+  - We use a fixed-size hash map with seven entries (one for each Roman numeral), making the space complexity constant.
+The input string does not consume any extra space in terms of storage for the computation.

+---

 ### Follow for More:
 - Watch the full explanation on TikTok: [Link to TikTok Video](#)
 - Follow me for daily coding challenges and solutions! 🚀